shsingh/opensase/README.md

 # Secure Access Service Edge components with OSS tools

-Credits: the following repo is forked from https://github.com/sweitzel/docker-vpnbox

 Docker containers for OpenVPN and transparent Proxy (Squid+C-ICAP+ClamAV)

 This creates several containers to server as VPN server with explicit and transparent proxy capability.